MAECProject/maec5-docs/source/index.html.md

 }
 ```

-Welcome to MAEC 5, a comprehensive language and data model for the exchange of malware data.
+Welcome to the Malware Attribute Enumeration and Characterization (MAEC™, pronounced “mike”) effort, a comprehensive language and data model for the exchange of malware data.

-This page is a basic outline of the MAEC 5.0 data model.
-If you're looking for an introduction or conceptual overview of MAEC, see the [full specification](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html).
-There's also the [documentation website](http://maecproject.github.io/) if you're looking for more examples and information.
+This page provides a basic outline of the MAEC 5.0 data model.
+For an introduction and conceptual overview of MAEC, please see the [Core Concepts](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/) and [Vocabularies](https://docs.google.com/document/d/1btZGq2H6xtSsjrweL6NMXx7KHg6B2yIZkz9nSe6JZfA/) specification documents.
+There's also a [documentation website](http://maecproject.github.io/) containing examples and further information.

-This documentation is divided into seven major sections:
+This documentation is divided into seven sections:

-* **Top-level Objects** - This section describes the top-level objects (TLOs) in MAEC.
-It includes objects such as the Malware Instance and the Behavior Objects.
+* **Top-level Objects** - MAEC top-level objects (TLOs) are the entities captured at the top level of a [Package](#Package).
+Examples include the Malware Instance and the Behavior Objects.

 * **MAEC Types** - These MAEC 5.0 types are used by MAEC’s TLOs.

-* **MAEC Relationships** - MAEC Relationships are defined between MAEC TLOs.
+* **Relationships** - Relationships are defined between pairs of MAEC TLOs.

-* **MAEC Package** - The MAEC Package is MAEC's standard output format.
+* **Package** - The Package is MAEC's standard output format.

 * **Common Data Types** - These common data types are used by MAEC TLOs and data types.

 * **Cyber Observable Object Extensions** - MAEC-specific extensions are defined for STIX Cyber Observable Objects used in the context of MAEC.

-* **Vocabularies** - Many of MAEC's core objects contain properties that let you choose from a list of values.
-These vocabularies define those lists.
-In most cases, you don't have to use a value from the vocabulary, but it's recommended to improve compatibility.
+* **Vocabularies** - Many of MAEC's TLOs and data types contain properties that may be defined by MAEC open vocabularies.
+Each open vocabulary provides a list of common and industry-accepted terms.
+The use of MAEC's vocabularies is recommended to increase compatibility, but custom values may also be used.

 # Top-level Objects

 ## Behavior

-> A Persistence Behavior composed of Several Actions:
+> Persistence Behavior comprising several Malware Actions:

 ```json
 {